The Mosaic (MOS) Q2 2017 Results - Earnings Call Transcript

 Jeffrey J. Zekauskas - JPMorgan Securities LLC

+Hi.
 Your ammonia costs per tonne in phosphate went up sequentially from $285 a tonne to $373.
 Can you discuss what's behind that?
 And secondly, China potash prices year over year have gone from $219 to $230 a tonne.
 Do you get an $11 a tonne improve netback, or because of freight increases, the netbacks are the same or lower?

 James C. O'Rourke - The Mosaic Co.